jel084/cse15l-lab-reports/lab1.md

 ## **Step 1:** Hop into VS Code.

 If you do not have VS Code already on your computer, install the latest version (here is the link: https://code.visualstudio.com/).
+There are different versions for different OS (ex macOS, Linux, or Windows)

 You should see something like this:
 ![Image](vscode.png)